Same-sex marriage in San Luis Potosí: Marriage statistics

 The first same-sex marriage in Ébano occurred in September 2019, whereas the first in Tierra Nueva took place in November 2022.
 A same-sex marriage was performed in a prison in Rioverde in June 2024, marking the first same-sex wedding between two inmates in the state.

 Public opinion

-A 2017 opinion poll conducted by Gabinete de Comunicación Estratégica found that 50% of San Luis Potosí residents supported same-sex marriage, while 46% were opposed.
+A 2017 opinion poll conducted by the Strategic Communication Office (Gabinete de Comunicación Estratégica) found that 50% of San Luis Potosí residents supported same-sex marriage, while 46% were opposed.
 According to a 2018 survey by the National Institute of Statistics and Geography, 39% of the San Luis Potosí public opposed same-sex marriage.